jgoux/generator-angulpify/README.md

 * Require() everywhere to build a modular application
 * Built-in preview server with livereload
-* Automagically compile CoffeeScript (you can use plain JavaScript of you prefer!)
+* Automagically compile CoffeeScript (you can use plain JavaScript if you prefer!)
 * Automagically lint your scripts
 * Automagically compile Sass/Less (you can still use CSS too!)
 * CSS Autoprefixing